Friday, March 15, 2013

 You glanced up at me briefly and smiled as you stashed the remnants of our dinner into a brown bag.
 "Of course.
 I'm always here to help."

-Yes, you were.
-I knew that very well.
+OF course, I already knew that.
 I knew that you, my best friend, would jump up and help anyone who needed it, especially me.
-It was your relentless "helpfulness" that got me into the predicament I was in…you always driving to pick me up late at night from theatre rehearsals and college parties and to take me to interviews for the articles I wrote…you always picking up the phone or coming over to my apartment whenever I needed to talk to someone because I was homesick or having a bad day…you praying with me, singing with me, laughing with me, just being there.
+It was your relentless "helpfulness" that got me into the predicament I was in…you always driving to pick me up late at night from theatre rehearsals and college parties, or take me to interviews for the articles I wrote.
+Yes, you "helping" by always picking up the phone or coming over to my apartment whenever I needed to talk to someone because I was homesick or having a bad day…you praying with me, singing with me, laughing with me, just being there.

 We had been best friends for almost a year now, since I moved to the Bay.
 But over the past few months, after our countless drives around the city and late-night dinners and sometimes random, sometimes profound conversations, somewhere in between all of that, I had fallen in love with you.